TingjiaZ/cmpe255-2/README.md

 LLE is sensitive to outliers and noise.
 Datasets have a varying density and it is not always possible to have a smooth manifold.
 In these cases, LLE gives a poor result.

 Isomap performs poorly when manifold is not well sampled and contains holes.
-As mentioned earlier neighborhood graph creation is tricky and slightly wrong parameters can produce bad results.